 If the change in estimate results in an increase in the decommissioning and site restoration liability and therefore an addition to the carrying value of the asset, the entity is required to consider whether this is an indication of impairment of the asset as a whole and test for impairment in accordance with IAS 36 "Impairment of Assets".
 If the revised asset net of decommissioning and site restoration provisions exceeds the recoverable value, that portion of the increase is charged directly to profit or loss statement.
-Any decommissioning and site restoration phase of a mine are expensed as incurred.
+Any decommissioning and site restoration costs that arose as a result of the production phase of a mine are expensed as incurred.